Type and hit ENTER

 It’s a tough job but someone has to do it!

-If like me, you love getting outdoors in all weathers but prefer not to carry too much weight, the Spirit could be the waterproof for you.
+If like me, you love getting outdoors in all weathers with lightweight kit, the Spirit could be for you.
 I’ve already discovered its versatility.
-This jacket is great for walking, hiking, catching the bus, even going to the loo (camping only, we have an indoor loo at home).
+This jacket is great for walking, hiking, catching the bus, even going to the loo.
+(Camping only, we have an indoor loo at home).

 There’s plenty to like.
 And all of it fits easily into a small rucksack.